apache/druid/docs/multi-stage-query/msq-reference.md

 ### REPLACE

 You can use the REPLACE function to replace all or some of the data.

+Unlike standard SQL, REPLACE inserts data according to column name and not positionally.
+This means that it is important for the output column names of subsequent REPLACE queries to be the same as the table.
+Do not rely on their positions within the SELECT clause.

 #### REPLACE all data